amirmohideen/SpectaRacer/README.md

 | Button slots | Drag each `RectangleButton` component from its SceneObject |

 ### PlayPauseManager
 > Lives inside `LevelHandleMover`.
-Controls game logic only — no button wiring needed here.
+Controls game logic only: no button wiring needed here.

 | Slot | Assign |
 |---|---|